manas0016/AgriSense/README.md

 # AI Agent App

 This project is an AI-powered agriculture assistant web application.
-It allows users to upload CSV files, chat with an AI agent, and retrieve crop recommendations, weather forecasts, and more using advanced language models and vector search.
+It allows users to upload CSV files, chat with an AI agent, retrieve crop recommendations, weather forecasts, market prices, and more using advanced language models and vector search.

 ---